johngoddard/EvolutionJS/README.md

 [EvolutionJS live][prodlink]

-EvolutionJS is a browser-based visual natural selection simulation primarily intended to be an educational tool.
+EvolutionJS is a browser-based visual natural selection simulation, primarily intended to be an educational tool.
 The simulation models a classic predator-prey system where there is selective pressure on prey speed.
 As the simulation runs, live charts update with simulation data, frequently showing evolutionary trends like increasing prey fitness.

 ![EvolutionJS home page: https://johngoddard.github.io/EvolutionJS/][home page]